-Most lenders have a baseline credit score by which they largely make their decision to approve or deny mortgage applicants.
+Most lenders have a baseline credit score by which they largely make their decision to approve or deny mortgage (what is a mortgage?) applicants.
 The maximum credit score is 850 (though a score of 850 is rare, indeed.
 Only about 10% of applicants have a score over 800).
 Any score in the 700s or above is excellent and will get you a loan with the lowest interest rate.
 When you get into the 600s it starts getting dicey.
 A score of 680, for example, is still considered good, but when you get below 660, some lenders start saying, “No.”

 For others, 640 or 620 is the line at which you won’t be considered for their better programs.
 Once you get into the 500s, you are a candidate only for what the industry calls subprime loans, those with interest rates that are a couple of percentage points higher than those offered to prime borrowers.
 Subprime loans also often come with a lot of hidden charges.

 So you can see the importance of keeping a good score.
 It used to be okay to miss a credit card payment deadline.
 You might pay a $15 late fee.
 Big deal!
 But if you do this on a regular basis, it can savage your score and cost you many, many times that amount when you want to buy or refinance a home.
 That’s the bad news.